tecracer-chef/chef-raketasks/README.md

 ### rake clean:chefcache

-Removes cache dirs from any local chef installation
+Removes cache dirs from any local chef installation.
+Uses always the regular cache dirs of chef, chefdk and workstation.

 ### rake clean:cookbook

-Removes any temporary files from a cookbook
+Removes any temporary files from a cookbook.
+Based on your current position in your filesystem.

 ### rake clean:inspec

-Removes any temporary files from an InSpec profile
+Removes any temporary files from an InSpec profile.
+Based on your current position in your filesystem.

 ### rake gem:install:static

-Installs necessary static gems for kitchen
+Installs latest version of kitchen-static gem.

 ### rake gem:install:static:kitchen[version,source]

-Installs kitchen-static for kitchen
+Installs `kitchen-static` for kitchen.
+* `version`: define a specific version of the gem
+* `source`: define a different source than rubygems.org

 ### rake gem:install:vcenter

-Installs necessary vcenter gems for kitchen
+Installs latest version of kitchen-vcenter and related gems.

 ### rake gem:install:vcenter:kitchen[version,source]

 Installs kitchen-vcenter for kitchen
+* `version`: define a specific version of the gem
+* `source`: define a different source than rubygems.org

 ### rake gem:install:vcenter:sdk[version,source]

-Installs vcenter sdk for kitchen
+Installs vcenter sdk for kitchen.
+* `version`: define a specific version of the gem
+* `source`: define a different source than rubygems.org

 ### rake package:cookbook

-Package cookbook as .tgz file
+Package cookbook as .tgz file.
+Based on your current position in your filesystem.

 ### rake package:inspec